 Small-scale and proximity to nature.
 Curiosity, knowledge and learning.
 During her visit to Geunja the Sámi Eco Lodge, Maria lived in complete harmony with nature.
 Something happened there, and an inner journey commenced.Read story

-In the village Kalvträsk outside Skellefteå, photographer Conny Lundström has constructed a number of hiding places where nature photographers can hide and experience a photo session with golden eagles up close.
+In the village Kalvträsk outside Skellefteå, wildlife photographer Conny Lundström has constructed a number of hides where photographers can experience a photo session with golden eagles up close.
 British photographer Dani Connor came here for that very reason: to capture golden eagles with her camera.
 But when she returned home, her memory cards were filled with pictures of squirrels.Håkan Stenlund

 Scouting out the 'Big Five' on the African savannah is the big dream of many.
 They include leopard, lion, elephant, rhino and African buffalo and is a group of large, majestic and fairly dangerous animals.
 Here in the Arctic part of Sweden, we don't have animals the size of an elephant or with the speed of a leopard, but we have a fair few animals that are pretty cool in their own way.
 Below we have listed five animals that are both unique and fascinating, definitely worth putting on a list of must-see animals.Sara Holm